 Here are 20 mistakes tourists make in London that you should definitely avoid.

 There are lots of great places in London you can pay to view the city from the sky.
 However, what a lot of people don’t know is there are plenty of free places you can go too.
-The ones I’d recommend would be The Sky Garden, Alexandra Palace, Parliament Hill and the Tate Modern.
+The ones I’d recommend would be The Sky Garden, Primrose Hill and the Tate Modern Viewing Platform.
 I’ve rounded up a bunch of places where to see FREE views of London.
 Check it out here.

-19. Scheduling a whole day for Piccadilly Circus
+19. Don’t schedule a whole day for Piccadilly Circus

 In reality, Piccadilly Circus is a very small part of London with a big reputation.
-There is not a huge amount going on except for a lot of tourists, the famous billboards and the statue of eros.
+There is not a huge amount going on except for big crowds tourists, the famous billboards and the statue of eros.
 You certainly won’t need to schedule in a day or even half a day to see it.
 I’d suggest taking a snap or two when you’re on your way to surrounding areas like Soho, Covent Garden and Regent Street.

 Yes, it’s super convenient but it can also be super expensive!
 Getting a taxi from the airport into central London can cost anything from £50+ for a single journey.
-Not to mention the hefty traffic that could see you sitting in a jam for hours.
-Public transport is actually really good in London, so instead check out my comprehensive transport guide for all of the different options of how to get to and from the airport from as little as £7!
+Not to mention the hefty traffic that could see you sitting in a traffic jam for hours.
+Public transport is actually really good from the airport to Central London.
+Instead, check out my comprehensive transport guide for all of the different options of how to get to and from the airport from as little as £7!

-17. Thinking you have to have a hotel in the centre of town
+17. Don’t think you have to have a hotel in the centre of town

-When you go on holiday It’s easy to get caught in the trap of thinking you have to stay right in the centre of town (Zone 1).
-If you have a huge budget that’s fine, but as I mentioned above, public transport is really convenient so you don’t need to and staying in the surrounding areas (Zones 2 & 3) means it’ll probably be cheaper and you will also experience a bit more individual personality of London.
-If you’re unsure what zones mean check out my area guide here.
+When you go on a trip, It’s easy to get caught in the trap of thinking you have to stay right in the centre of town (Zone 1).
+If you have a huge budget that’s fine, but as I mentioned above, public transport is really convenient so you don’t need to.
+Staying in the surrounding areas (Zones 2 & 3) means it’ll probably be cheaper and you will also experience a bit more individual personality of London.
+If you’re unsure what zones mean check out my London area guide here.

-16. Not booking in advance for the best rates.
+16. Make sure you book in advance for the best rates

-Being spontaneous is great but if you don’t plan, even a little, you might end up hopping from one area of London to the next and not using your time (or money!) as effectively as you could.
+Being spontaneous is great but if you don’t plan your trip, even a little, you might end up hopping from one end of London to the next and not using your time (or money!) as effectively as you could.
 Check out my blog on How To Efficiently Plan Your Trip in 4 Easy Steps.

 I love sitting on the tube listening to people’s pronunciation of different places in London.
 My favourite is Leicester Square usually pronounced ‘Li-chester Square’.
 This video tells you the most common ones you can study to avoid embarrassment before you arrive.

 The great thing about London is you don’t have to have the biggest budget to enjoy it.
-There is SO much free stuff to do here but remember, you do have to do a bit of research beforehand.
+There is SO much free stuff to do here!
 I have a list of 100 (Yes, 100!) totally FREE things to do in London.
 You can download it right here.

 Whatever you do please don’t stay in Central London for your whole trip.
-Expand your days out to zone 2/3 at least (see explanation of zones here) and you’ll have a lot less ‘touristy’ experience and get to hang out with the people who really live in those areas.
+Expand your days out to zone 2/3 at least (see an explanation of zones here) .
+You’ll have a lot less ‘touristy’ experience and get to hang out with the people who really live in those areas.
 For example, Hackney has some really cool things to see and do.
 Also, Hampstead has a lovely, local ‘villagey’ feel to spend an afternoon.

 Imagine paying a lot of money for your trip to London only to get home, look at your photos and realise they don’t do it justice.
 Investing in a decent camera for this trip and future trips is a must.
 I’ve put some suggestions here of some of the top cameras you can buy ranging from high-end pieces to more affordable ones.

-10. Visiting Big Ben to take a picture
+10. Consider you might not be able to visit Big Ben to take a picture

 Big Ben is undergoing a multi-million-pound refurbishment at the moment so if you’re reading this before August 2021 he will be covered in scaffolding I’m afraid.
 He’s also stopped chiming on the hour (except for very special occasions) So whatever you do, don’t make plans to get a photograph in front of it until after 2021.

-7. Getting to famous ‘Instagram spots’ too late
+7. Don’t get to famous ‘Instagram spots’ too late

-The world has gone Instagram crazy and there are some very famous spots in London that people LOVE having their picture taken outside to upload to the social media site.
+The world has gone Instagram crazy.
+There are some very famous spots in London that people LOVE having their picture taken outside to upload to social media.
 If you do want that signature Instagram snap, my top tip would be to go as early (and I mean as early) as you possibly can – preferably sunrise or get there just as it opens.
 Otherwise, if you don’t get there early you will either be stuck in a queue or your photo will be full of crowds of people.
 I found this great article that lists all the top Instagram spots to visit in London.

-6. Standing on the left side of the escalator
+6. Don’t stand on the left side of the escalator

-When I first moved to London I took the tube from Piccadilly Circus to Leicester Square which if you know London you’ll know it’s about a 1-minute walk between them.
-TFL has created this very helpful walking map which tells you walking times between stations so you can use your time (& money) more efficiently.
+When I first moved to London I took the tube from Piccadilly Circus to Leicester Square.
+If you know London you’ll know it’s about a 1-minute walk between them.
+Silly me.
+TFL has created this very helpful walking map which gives you walking times between stations so you can use your time (& money) more efficiently.

-One great thing about London is it is totally walkable.
-Especially for the key sights, you’ll want to see.
-Don’t pay for an expensive sightseeing tour, do my FREE self guided tour instead that takes you past 20+ top London landmarks.
+A great thing about London is it is totally walkable.
+Especially for the key sights.
+Don’t pay for an expensive sightseeing tour.
+Do my FREE self guided tour instead that takes you past 20+ top London landmarks.

-3. Not buying an oyster card or using contactless
+3. Make sure you buy an oyster card or use contactless payment

-One thing that really annoys me is when people go on holiday and eat and drink at ‘chain’ places they could easily eat at home.
-What’s the point of travelling if you’re not going to experience the culture of the city you’re in. right?
-For example, you could go to Starbucks for a coffee or instead you could try Monmouth Coffee, a cute, independent London based coffee house.
-Another example would be rather than going to Pizza Hut try somewhere like Franco Manca who are an artisan pizza joint that is not just tasty by really affordable too.
+One thing that really annoys me is when people go on a trip and eat and drink at ‘chain’ places they could easily have eaten at home.
+What’s the point of travelling if you’re not going to experience the culture of the city you’re in, right?
+For example, you could go to Starbucks for your morning coffee or instead you could try Monmouth Coffee which are a cute, independent London based coffee house.
+Another example would be rather than going to Pizza Hut try somewhere like Franco Manca who are an artisan pizza joint that is not just tasty by really affordable too!

-1. Not using the buses as your personal (& free tour guide)
+1. Make sure you the buses as your personal (& cheap) tour guide

-You could do an expensive ‘hop-on, hop-off’ bus tour or you could ride a regular London bus that will take you around the major sights in London and costs just £1.50 a ride or £4.50 for the whole day of unlimited travel.
+You could do an expensive ‘hop-on, hop-off’ bus tour or you could ride a regular London bus that will take you around the major sights in London.
+A ride on an iconic London bus costs just £1.50 a ride or £4.50 for the whole day of unlimited travel.
 Here are some suggestions of routes to take to experience the iconic sights on London.